petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/working-with-liferay-search.md

 Together with Liferay's search index, Elasticsearch provides a powerful and effective way to quickly get search results.
 These search results can be further refined through the use of facets, sorting, and more.

 Search facets are a way to refine search results across specific content and criteria.
 Out of the box, Liferay offers a collection of different search facets.
 For example, a type facet could be used by a visitor to quickly filter out blog entries, documents, or site pages.
-We'll see in the next lesson how category facets can be used by Clarity to filter across their products based on things such as color, fit, and material.
+We'll see in the next lesson how category facets can be used by Clarity to filter across their products.

 ![Use category facets to refine search results.](./working-with-liferay-search/images/01.png)